kstenerud/streamux/README.md

 ### Cancel Ack

-Sent in response to a cancel request.
+Sent in reply to a cancel request.
 The operation is canceled, and all queued replies to that ID are removed.
 Once this is done, the server sends a Cancel Ack.
 If the operation doesn't exist (possibly because it had already completed), the server must still send a Cancel Ack.

 ### Ping

 A ping message requests an empty reply from the peer.
-Upon receiving a ping message, a peer must respond with an empty response as quickly as possible (jumping ahead of any already queued messages).
+Upon receiving a ping message, a peer must respond with an empty reply as quickly as possible (jumping ahead of any already queued messages).
 This allows peers to gauge the latency between them, and also provides for a "keep-alive" mechanism.

 ### Empty Reply

-Can be sent in response to any message, indicating successful completion but no other data to report.
+Can be sent in reply to any message, indicating successful completion but no other data to report.